Tips For Swimming And Boating Safely With Your Family

 Avoid Blind, Head-First Diving

 Do not dive headfirst into the shallow or murky water, or water of uncertain depth.
 Diving in shallow water can cause injuries and drowning.
-Murky water diving is particularly dangerous because you can’t see how deep and or shallow the water into which you’re diving is.
+Murky water diving is particularly dangerous because you can’t see how deep and or shallow the water into which you’re diving.
 It is best to enter the water feet-first.
 Doing so may be less adventurous but it’s undoubtedly significantly safer.
+It’s understandable that kids want to show off for their friends and family members, but diving into an unknown pool can be disastrous.
+Make sure your children know the rules of the pool and the depth at each end so they avoid a tragic accident.

 Learn Emergency Medical Procedures